semgrep/semgrep-docs/docs/semgrep-code/notifications.md

 To remove or unsubscribe to notifications:

-1. Enter the channel that will unsubscribe from Semgrep findings.
+1. In Slack, enter the channel that you want to unsubscribe from Semgrep findings.
 2. Type `/semgrep_unsubscribe`.
 3. Select the target organization to unsubscribe from.
 4. Click **Unsubscribe**.